Hotel key cards, even invalid ones, help hackers break into rooms

 Any fresh security risk remains low since the researchers’ tools and method will not be published, Assa noted.

-The radio-frequency ID key card system in question, Vision by Vingcard, has been replaced by many hotels with new technology, but its current owner Assa Abloy estimated that the system is still being used in several hundred thousand hotel rooms worldwide.
+The radio-frequency ID key card system in question, Vision by Vingcard, has been replaced by many hotels with new technology, but its current owner Assa Abloy (ASSAb.ST) estimated that the system is still being used in several hundred thousand hotel rooms worldwide.

 Tuominen said the breakthrough was to figure out a weakness in how the locks are deployed and installed, together with a seemingly minor technical design flaw.